NimithaRamesh/CSC415_Assignment-1/README.md

 # CSC415_OperatingSystem

-To test Assignment 2.
+RUNNING INSTRUCTIONS:

-Steps 1:
+Step 1:

--In "Branch", change that to "Project_2".
+* Switch to branch "Project_2".

-Steps 2:
+Step 2:

--The working version of assignment 2 is the "Assignment 2 v11" folder.
+* The working version of assignment 2 is in the "Assignment 2 v11" folder.

-Steps 3:
+Step 3:

--download the whole folder "Assignment 2 v11".
+ * Download the entire folder "Assignment 2 v11" to the local disk.

 Steps 4:

--drag the file "Display.html" to a browser (Firefox).
+* Open the file "Display.html" on browser (Firefox / Chrome).

--Open the "console" in Firefox.
-To do that, Right click on the browser, then "Inspect Element (Q)", then click on Console.

--the "console" is to see the changing state when you are running a process(es).
+* To view the web console, go to Tools -> Web Developer -> Web Console (Firefox) or Right click on thr browser -> Inspect -> Console tab

+* The "console" displays the states of all processes

-Steps 5:
+Step 5:

-type the command that you want to test.
+* Type in the command that you want to test.

-*****HELP*****

-Available command:
+*****COMMANDS*****

+cat FileName
-cat FileName // use ls to check the available file.
+// use ls to check the available files.

 man CommandName

 ls

+kill FileName
-kill FileName // use ps to check the available file.
+// use ps to check the available file.

+ps
-ps  // this command show all the running process(es) in the system.
+// this command shows all running processes in the system.

 clear

-copy FileName NewFileName // use ls to check the available file.
+copy FileName NewFileName
+// use ls to check the available files.

+delete FileName
-delete FileName  // use ls to check the available file.
+// use ls to check the available files.